My-UofE/ECM1410-Workshop03-Instructions/README.md

 ```

-If the user specifies a number below 1 or above 5 it should display the message `too big!` or `too small` and prompt until a vaild value is entered.
+If the user specifies a number below 1 or above 5 it should display the message `too big!` or `too small!` and prompt until a vaild value is entered.

 **2.** Once your code works, commit your file `PrintPattern2.java` with commit message: